 - A. INTENT (This area is reserved for future adoption) - B. DEFINITIONS (This area is reserved for future adoption) - 1.
 Complaint - 2.
 Grievance - C. PROCEDURE FOR HANDLING COMPLAINTS (This area is reserved for future adoption) - D. PROCEDURE FOR HANDLING GRIEVANCES (This area is reserved for future adoption)

 FACULTY MEMBER AGREEMENT TO ABIDE

-and affirm that I will abide by the conter , have read the McCall College Faculty Handbook at therein.
-I agree to the Rights and Responsibilities d McCall College Foundation Inc. harmless in the as defined.

 effective

 Signature of Faculty Member Date

 Reviewed by

 President

-This document is to be held the permane ent file of the above faculty member.
+This document is to be held the permanent file e of the above faculty member.